HippoCampusRobotics/fav_docs/tutorials/ros.rst

 .. image:: /res/images/vscode_new_catkin_package.png

-You will be asked to enter a name and dependencies (I think "awesome_package" is quite a nice name for an example package).
+You will be asked to enter a name and dependencies (I think :file:`awesome_package` is quite a nice name for an example package, but it is **not** for a real one!).
 You can skip the dependencies for now and leave the field empty.

 .. seealso:: For more details on dependencies see the `ROS Wiki <http://wiki.ros.org/ROS/Tutorials/CreatingPackage>`_.